This post may contain affiliate links. Please read my Privacy Policy.

 Refrigerator storage instructions - Yes, place it in an airtight container in the fridge for up to one week.
 When chilled, the oils in the sauce will solidify.
 Bring it to room temperature before serving; it will be delicious and spreadable again.

-Freezer storage instructions - Place in a small container or use an ice cube tray to freeze individual portions.
+Freezer storage instructions: Place in a small container or use an ice cube tray to freeze individual portions.
 Once frozen, place the cubes in a Ziploc bag or other airtight container.
-Before using it, I recommend placing it in the fridge for a day to let it defrost.
+Before using it, let it defrost in the fridge for a day.

 Equipment